BlaineDev/431-2020/classes/postclass/README.md

     - [blogdown: Creating Websites with R Markdown](https://bookdown.org/yihui/blogdown/) is another great source developed by Yihui Xie, Amber Thomas and Alison Presmanes Hill.
 8. Update your version of Zoom, as will be required by CWRU as of early January.
 To update your desktop Zoom application, click on the profile icon in the top right corner of the application and select “check for updates” from the list.
 You can also download the latest version from https://zoom.us/download.
 9. If you want to help with [the R Community Survey](https://github.com/rstudio/r-community-survey), they'd love to hear about how you've learned and how you use R. Take the survey at https://rstd.io/r-survey-en, and [review previous years' data here](https://github.com/rstudio/r-community-survey).
 10. Come visit me during my [open office hours on January 19-22](https://github.com/THOMASELOVE/431-2020/tree/master/classes/postclass#meeting-with-professor-love) if you have any questions.
-Email is fine, too, but I'll be slower than usual to respond to it before February 1.
+Email is fine, too, but I'll be slower than usual to respond to it before February 1. **To join a call, send an email to Dr. Love with subject "January Zoom meetings"**.

 ---------------